rshinda/jenkins-react-app-1/README.md

 ```
  npm install
  ```
-  . it will install node_modules folder
+   it will install node_modules folder

 after run
 ```
 npm run build
 ```
- ,it will install build folder
+ it will install build folder

-.Run the project
+Run the project
 ```
 npm start
 ```